programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    `bundle install`

    This will install the *jekyll* and *github-pages* gems you just listed in the Gemfile.
 (Don't forget to let the entire process finish and the prompt reappear before typing any more commands!
 This process will take a few minutes, as a number of dependencies are being installed.)

+   You won't need to mess with the Gemfile again, since we'll be hosting your website on GitHub Pages and GitHub Pages does not allow additional site dependencies or plugins (code that adds specific features, like social media buttons after every post; [more on plugins below](#section7-2).)

 9. At the command line, type